Blue Angels Conduct Winter Training at NAF El Centro

-EL CENTRO, Calif.
-(Jan.
-18, 2023) Left wing pilot, Lt.
-Amanda Lee, prepares for takeoff prior to a training flight over Naval Air Facility (NAF) El Centro.
-Lt.
-Amanda Lee is the squadron’s first woman F/A-18E/F demonstration pilot.
+Cmdr.
+Alex Armatas, commanding officer and flight leader of the U.S. Navy Flight Demonstration Squadron, the Blue Angels, exits his aircraft after landing at Naval Air Facility (NAF) El Centro.
 The Blue Angels are currently conducting winter training at NAF El Centro, California, in preparation for the upcoming 2023 air show season.
-(U.S. Navy photo by Chief Mass Communication Specialist Michael Russell/Released)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Cody Deccio/Released)

 |Date Taken: